 What Else Can I Do?

-We celebrated 10 years of ReadingPals by hosting a virtual conference for hundreds of our volunteers, partners and parents, all centered around the importance of relationships and early brain development.
-Take a look at the full recap of our event, speakers and resources here.
+Our 2023 ReadingPals Conference & Celebration convened hundreds of our volunteers, partners, and parents.
+We explored the importance of early literacy intervention, mentoring, and the Science of Reading.
+Take a look at the full recap of our event, speakers, and resources here.

 From Tallahassee Democrat: "One hour of your time each week spent helping a child in pre-K to third grade learn to read can not only put that young boy or girl on equal footing with classmates, but it also helps ensure future academic and career success."

 From Citrus County Chronicle: “The grant program is measured for success.
 Reports show that the children who participate in ReadingPals have greater learning gains than those who don’t.”

 From Clay Today: “Reading to young children sets the groundwork for a child’s future ability to read and learn,” said ELC Early Literacy Coordinator Joan Whitson.

 From K-12 Dive: “We only get one chance to do early childhood right, so we want to be able to give children and organizations the opportunity to be able to have the best opportunities for the future.”

 From South Florida Sun Sentinel: “Through the ReadingPals program, volunteers connect with students from pre-K to second grade in an effort to establish a love for literacy while improving reading and comprehension competence.”